Mexico Drug War Fast Facts

 January 2010 - Carlos Beltran Leyva is arrested by Mexican authorities in Sinaloa.
 He is the third Beltran Leyva cartel brother to be captured or killed in two years.

-February 25, 2010 - Osiel Cardenas Guillen, head of the Gulf Cartel until his capture in 2003, is sentenced in Texas to 25 years in prison.
-He also is forced to turn over $50 million to the United States.
+February 25, 2010 - Osiel Cardenas Guillen, head of the Gulf Cartel until his capture in 2003, is sentenced to 25 years in prison in Texas.
+He is also forced to turn over $50 million to the United States.

 May 26, 2010 - Pedro Roberto Velazquez Amador, allegedly the leader of the Beltran Leyva cartel in San Pedro, is killed in a shootout with federal forces in northern Mexico.